aadorian/roadweb3_ethglobal/README.md

 # Tweet@Polygon ![](https://i.imgur.com/8gAClAR.png)

 **Name:** Tweet@Polygon
-**Description:**  Own any tweet as an NFT @Polygon **Problem**
+**Description:**  Own any tweet as an NFT @Polygon display in a Dapp and query in Discord with a BOT **Problem**
-Censorship @Twitter
+Censorship @Twitter and integration Web2/Web3 **Solution**
-**Solution**
-Deploy the tweet @polygon with the URI as the IPFS of the snapshot tweet
+Deploy the tweet @polygon with the URI as the IPFS of the snapshot tweet.
+Also view transactions and Nft using a Discord BOT.

 **Idea:** The main use case is that a user can own the tweets through an ERC721 contract @ Polygon network using TweetID and the uploaded tweet as IPFS as URI.
 Also, the user will be able to query the available TweetsID and view them through the different APIs provided by the event sponsors.
+Finally, integrate Web3 Discord Bot to query the @Polygon Network